 Visa application may need to be supported by ‘invitation letter’.
 Countries should sound out members on their interest in attending CILT ICM and get the name list.
 This name list may be longer than the actual number attending the conference.
 However, the name list can be submitted to the local visa authority ( with invitation letter) in advance to alert them.
 This scenario assumes that the application has to be submitted via the local embassy and the local authority is happy to facilitate.

 For applications submitted to the convention country direct, these applications also need invitation letter and at least one month processing time depending on the country requirement.
 Either that visa be mailed directly to the applicant or the local CILT branch could collect the visa on behalf of applicants but again timing is important as the visa would need to reach the applicant.

+For visa-on-arrival cases, convention country should provide invitation letters to facilitate the delegates applying for visas upon arrival at the country, and provide information on conditions to be met for visas to be issued upon their arrival.